 According to the U.S. government, individuals who are struggling with a substance use disorder can no longer receive disability benefits from the government, even if they have paid into their social security.
 In other words, the government does not view substance use disorders as a disability, which, unfortunately, has added to the current stigma surrounding addiction.

 Before 1996, individuals could be eligible for Social Security disability benefits if they were diagnosed with a substance use disorder.
 However, Congress eliminated this program, and as a result, individuals who are struggling with addiction can no longer receive this benefit.
 Without this benefit, it makes it difficult financially for those who are currently in treatment for their addiction, as most treatment programs require an intensive 30-60 day stay where individuals live in residential facilities while undergoing treatment.
 This means that individuals must step away from their jobs and families to make their recovery journey a first priority.

 What the medical community has to say

 Therapists, physicians, and medical experts agree that addiction is a disability as it negatively impairs an individual’s ability to function.
 The medical community does not view addiction as a choice but rather as a disease such as any other medical condition, including diabetes and high blood pressure.
-As a result, treatment is focused on a whole-person approach, which usually encompasses medication, therapy, and holistic methods such as yoga and meditation.
+As a result, treatment is focused on which usually encompasses medication, therapy, and holistic methods such as yoga and meditation.
 The goal of treatment is to not only “cure” the addiction but to uncover the underlying triggers that have lead to the addiction.
 Just like treating any other disability, medical professionals work to get to the root of the disorder.